navjotsagoo/pcf-aws-govcloud/README.md

 cd /opsman/var/tempest/stemcells/
 rm light-bosh-stemcell-3363.15-aws-xen-hvm-ubuntu-trusty-go_agent.tgz
 ```

 Move the modified stemcell to the Ops Manager stemcell default directory
 ```bash
 cp /home/ubuntu/stemcells/* /opsman/var/tempest/stemcells/
 ```

-Unmount and detach `/dev/xvdg1` disk from jumpbox v
+Unmount and detach `/dev/xvdg1` disk from jumpbox vm
 ```bash
 umount -d /dev/xvdg1
 ```

-Create a snapshot and then create an AMI of the snapshot.
+Create a snapshot from this disk volume.
+Then create an AMI of the snapshot.

 Congratulations, you now have an Ops Manager AMI in GovCloud. :hand:
 > ami-10f67271